Starting your Own Business

 Any business, company, or firm whose turnover is:

 - More than Rs.
 20 lakhs (supply of services)

 - More than Rs.
 40 lakhs (supply of goods)

 is required to have GST (Goods and Services Tax) registration.
 Also, businesses involved in inter-state supply of goods, and those making taxable supplies by the agents and brokers of that taxable person, are required to have GST registration.

 Such registration allows you to carry out inter-state trade with no or minimal hindrances, simplified tax compliance, improved credibility, and many more benefits.

 Trademark is an intellectual property right that protects distinct names, signs, symbols, etc. It helps to protect one’s brand value and goodwill.

 For example, when you look at ‘a black tick’, you are immediately reminded of only ‘Nike’.
 Why can’t any other brand use the same symbol?
 It is because of the registered trademark.
 Nike can bring a lawsuit upon anyone that uses a similar symbol or name.

-Patent provides you exclusive rights over the innovation of your brain.
+A patent provides you exclusive rights over the innovation of your brain.
 It prevents others from making, copying, using, or selling your invention for the period for which you own a patent on the same.
-For obtaining a patent, the business has to approach the Indian Patent Office, that works under the aegis of Department for Promotion of Industry and Internal Trade (DPIIT)
+For obtaining a patent, the business has to approach the Indian Patent Office, which works under the aegis of the Department for Promotion of Industry and Internal Trade (DPIIT)